jorishr/notes-on-javascript/_basics/operators/operators.md

 ### The + operator
 The `+` operator performs polymorphism, as it can adapt to the situation it encounters:
 - with 2 numbers it performs a calculation
-- when it encounters a string on the left or right side, it tries to convert the other value into a string to perfrom string concatenation.
+- when it encounters a string on the left or right side, it tries to convert the other value into a string to perform string concatenation.
 Strings always take precedence over numbers.

 ### The - operator
-As a binary operator it performs a substraction.
+As a binary operator it performs a subtraction.
-As a unary operator it converts a postive integer into a negative integer:`console.log(- (10 + 2))` returns -12.
+As a unary operator it converts a positive integer into a negative integer:`console.log(- (10 + 2))` returns -12.

 ### The typeof operator
 Return the data-type of the value it operates on.